f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab2.rst

 Configure BIG-IP Firewall in ADC Mode
 -------------------------------------

+By default, the Network Firewall is configured in **ADC mode**, a default allow configuration, in which all traffic is allowed through the firewall, and any traffic you want to block must be explicitly specified.

-By default, AFM firewall is configured in ADC mode, which is a default allow configuration.
-In Firewall mode, all traffic is blocked at the firewall, and any traffic you want to allow must be explicitly specified.
+The system is configured in this mode by default so all traffic on your system continues to pass after you provision the Advanced Firewall Manager.
+You should create appropriate firewall rules to allow necessary traffic to pass before you switch the Advanced Firewall Manager to Firewall mode.
+In **Firewall mode**, a default deny configuration, all traffic is blocked through the firewall, and any traffic you want to allow through the firewall must be explicitly specified.

 In deployments where there are a large number of VIP's, deploying in Firewall mode would require significant preperation.
 Firewall  functionality is easier to introduce in ADC mode.